Internet-of-People/mercury-rust/README.md

 # Mercury

-Mercury is a distributed network built on a revolutionary person-to-person protocol and identity model aiming maximal privacy.
-Our goal is to make the Internet ours again by true decentralised secure communication, social networking and enabling peer-to-peer business and apps with no middlemen, even on your phone.
+Mercury
+ - is a decentralized, open and secure communication infrastructure.
+ - has an identity model that guarantees ownership of your data, privacy, security
+ - has a networking model that allows secure connectivity of end user devices without central services.
+ - avoids lockin to service providers or applications.
+ - aims to provide open social networking without middlemen.

 ## Why?